hoangquochung1110/static-site-generator/srcs/django-f-expression.md

 ### TL; DR
 When you reference to a model field for read/write operations, let's use F() expression

-- Query of multiple objects: reduce number of queries
+- Help refer to model field directly in the database, no need to load it into Python memory -> save queries.
-- A single object: no much difference in query time but it update value relative to what it is in the database -> avoid race condition or [dirty read](https://ebrary.net/64771/computer_science/dirty_writes).
+- Can help avoid race condition or [dirty read](https://ebrary.net/64771/computer_science/dirty_writes).
 - Need to refresh_from_db after query because Python only knows about SQL expression instead of actual result.

 ### Bulk update